 Keywords : training unit clerk infantry draftee Vietnam code Brooks Army Medical Center physical exam station deployment

 Bill Brezina had his first assignment at the MASH hospital in Chu Lai.
-Dealing with that quantity of casualties is be difficult to see and takes time to adjust.
+Dealing with that quantity of casualties is difficult to see and takes time to adjust to.

 At the hospital in Chu Lai, Brezina and his team served people from all over - American soldiers, North Vietnamese, civilians.
 Amount of patients in the hospital would ebb and flow, leaving them with a lot of down time.

 Bill Brezina remembers the different types of soldiers that you'd come across while in Vietnam.
 Substance abuse was pretty common there and it soon became a problem.

 Working in an Army hospital, things would sometimes be disjointed and would require quick thinking.
 Brezina and his team made sure that they were prepared for any situation that came their way.
 After his time in the service, he found it relatively easy to transition back into normal life.

 Bill Brezina describes how many of the mistakes America made in Vietnam were the same mistakes made by the French and how war can propel society ahead in areas such as medical treatment.
 He reflects on his time in the military and the influences that it had on his life.
 Service can affect you in ways that you don't fully understand until you take time to step back and think about it.

 While heading home from Vietnam, the U.S.S.
 Manley made its way across the Indian Ocean and up through North Africa.
 While at port, they had a close encounter maneuvering the ship out into the correct direction but ended up having a smooth trip back to Charleston.